-- A. Be sure to include values for the Activity (values at each source-detector spacing, one "best" value for the Activity and the corresponding uncertainty), and for the range of the Am-241 alpha particles in air and in CO2 at 1 atmosphere pressure.
-Include uncertainties for your range values as well, of course. - B. Include the radioactive decay equation accounting for the source of alpha particles we're using here (Am).
+- A. Be sure to include values for the Activity (one value, and one uncertainty), and for the range of the Am-241 alpha particles in air and in CO2 at 1 atmosphere pressure.
+Include uncertainties for your range values as well, of course. - B. Include the radioactive decay equation accounting for the source of alpha particles we're using here (241Am).
 In analogy with a chemical reaction, reactant(s) on the left hand side, and products on the right hand side.
 For example, the decay of tritium looks like this:

-$${1}^{3}H \rightarrow {2}^{3}He + e^{-} + V{e}$$
+$$^{3}{1}H \rightarrow ^{3}{2}He + e^{-} + v{e}$$

-- C. Although you will not open the vacuum chamber nor actually do this, assume that you held your hand (in air, at 1 atm pressure) at a distance of 1 cm from our Am source for a duration of 30 seconds.
+C. Although you will not open the vacuum chamber nor actually do this, assume that you held your hand (in air, at 1 atm pressure) at a distance of 1 cm from our 241Am source for a duration of 30 seconds.
 Calculate the hypothetical dose equivalent you would receive to your hand from our alpha particle source, clarifying your assumptions for the solid angle of the hand, the mass of the hand, etc. Know (and use) the proper units of, and procedure for calculating, the "dose equivalent".
 Keep in mind that the energy of the alphas may very well not be 5.47 MeV after 1 cm in air...
 Express your answer in units of Roentgen Equivalent Man (rem).
-Repeat the calculation for the same conditions, replacing the air with CO2. - D. Comment briefly on the application, if any, of alpha particles in medicine.
+Repeat the calculation for the same conditions, replacing the air with CO2.

+D. Comment briefly on the application, if any, of alpha particles in medicine.
 What types of therapy have used alpha particles, and are they an accepted form of treatment bin some cases?
 Please explain the unique characteristics of alpha particles for medicine.